eclipse/packages/charts/hono/README.md

 * Fix using custom host with amqp Messaging Network Example

+### 2.4.0

+* Do not expose insecure service port if insecure port is disabled for a component.
+  Support disabling the insecure port of the Dispatch Router of the AMQP 1.0 based example messaging infrastructure.

 ### 2.3.1

 * Update to Grafana Dashboard to work with the new metrics